cedalo/streamsheets-documentation/source/functions/streams/opcuawrite.rst

 Sends a write request of a value to an :term:`OPC UA` Server.
 The Server will respond, if the write was successful or not.
 You can use the :ref:`Function Wizard <functionwizard>` for this function.
+Click :ref:`here<opcuafunctions>` for a more detailed tutorial on opcua functions.

 **Syntax**